We need to be vigilant, not only during cold and flu season, about picking up a bug that makes us sick.

 What Should I Eat to Stay Healthy

-What you put in your body affects how you feel and determines how effectively all your systems — including your immune system — function.
+What you put in your body affects the effectiveness of your bodily systems — including your immune system.

 Some people swear by taking a vitamin supplement to boost immunity, especially during cold season.